ElementAstro/atom-docs/src/content/docs/en/function/field_count.md

 ---
-title: Field Count Documentation
+title: Field Count
-description: Detailed documentation for the field_count.hpp file in the atom::meta namespace, including utilities for counting fields in aggregate types at compile-time, with structs, functions, and usage examples.
+description: Detailed for the field_count.hpp file in the atom::meta namespace, including utilities for counting fields in aggregate types at compile-time, with structs, functions, and usage examples.
 ---

-# Field Count Documentation

-## Overview

-The `field_count.hpp` file provides utilities for counting the number of fields in aggregate types at compile-time.
-This is part of the `atom::meta` namespace and is designed to work with C++20 or later.

 ## Contents